staskus/Blog/Content/notes/Trees and Graphs.md

 - One right node and as many left nodes as possible
 - If no right node exists, go up the tree until the node is the left child of the parent and return the parent

+### Course Schedule

+Given the list of courses and dependency list of which courses must come before the others, return a list of course order.

+This issue can be solved with DFS with some caveats.
+- We might not have one graph, there might be multiple graphs.
+So we might need to do multiple DFS until all nodes (courses) have been visited.
+- Once we reach the end of the graph then we add that node to the **beginning** of the course schedule.

 # Additional Information

 ## Spanning Tree